rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 lxc launch images:rockylinux/8/amd64 my-container
 ```

-Of course, that “my-container” bit at the end should be renamed to whatever container name you want, eg. “proxy-server”.
+Of course, that “my-container” bit at the end should be renamed to whatever container name you want, e.g., “proxy-server”.
 The “/amd64” part should be changed to “arm64”  if you’re doing all of this on something like a Raspberry Pi.

 Now here’s the long version: to find the images you want, you can use this command to list every available image in the main LXC repositories: